shadrachodek/woo-collect/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Collect Payment Gateway for WooCommerce made Local payments in African markets easy
+Local payments in African markets made easy

 ## Description

-This is a Collect payment gateway for WooCommerce.

-The platform built to simplify and accelerate African payments

-To sign up for a Collect Merchant account visit their website by clicking [here](https://collect.africa)

-Collect WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Mastercard, Visa, Verve, USSD, Mobile Money, Bank Transfer, Opay, Bank Accounts, Barter.
+Collect makes it easy for African businesses to accept payments from their customers through local payment methods.
+Integrate Collect today and let your customers pay you with their preferred payment method.

-With this Collect WooCommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:
+With the Collect WooCommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:

 * __Mastercard__
 * __Visa__